manasranjanmohanta/md-file-create-tutorial/README.md

 Use `for` loop

 #### Fenced Code block (or Multi code block) -
-you can specify language name also(It will high-light the code in that specific language)
+you can specify language name also(It will highlight the code in that specific language)
 ```java
 public class Main{
   public static void main(String[] args){